kieranb662/Wordle-Guesser/README.md

 # Wordle Guesser

 This app is a little project/example of how to create composable views in SwiftUI.
 The idea was to make a tool to see all of the possible remaining words after your first few Wordle guesses.
+Since this is a primarily English game I decided against moving text into a localizable string file.

 **Intended Use**

+**Technical Stuff**

 # How To Generate Screenshots